 Abū Bakr Muhammad ibn Zakarīya al-Rāzi is known in the West as Rhazes.
 According to al-Biruni, a great Muslim scientist, he was born in Rayy, Iran in the year 865 AD (251 AH), and died there in 925 AD (313 AH)

-Al-Razi was a versatile Persian physician, philosopher, and scholar who made fundamental and enduring contributions to the fields of medicine, alchemy, and philosophy, recorded in over 184 books and articles in various fields of science.
+Al-Razi was a versatile Muslim physician, philosopher, and scholar who made fundamental and enduring contributions to the fields of medicine, alchemy, and philosophy, recorded in over 184 books and articles in various fields of science.
 He was well versed in Greek medical knowledge and added substantially to it from his own observations.
 He was unquestionably one of the greatest thinkers of the Islamic World, and had an enormous influence on European science and medicine.

 He was the inventor of “Seton”.
 ‘Seton’ is the thread or similar object inserted beneath the skin to provide drainage or to guide subsequent passage of a tube, in surgery.
 Further more he was the author of ‘Al-Judari wal Hasbak’, authentic book dealing with measles and small pox, describing how to distinguish then from each other.
 Seen as one of the greatest physicians in the world in the Middle Ages, Al-Razi stressed empirical observation and clinical medicine and was unrivalled as a diagnostician.
 He also wrote works on hygiene in hospitals.